 was designed for the purposes of sharing information

 and experiences related to hot springs, hiking and the great

 outdoors with 'like' minded

 About the Webmaster

 has been enjoying hot springs, hiking, backpacking and camping in

 Idaho and the northwest for many years and houses a firm belief that

 the enjoyment of hot springs can be achieved through conservation,

 Thank you for visiting IdahoHotSprings.com.
 Please feel free to

-with any comments, questions or suggestions.
-Guest pictures, trip reports
+the webmaster for comments, questions and/or suggestions.
+Guest pictures, trip reports and

 ratings on any hot springs are always welcome.
 Anything you send in that is posted